Leader Samuel Mullet Sr. is among those charged in the federal complaint

 Law enforcement officials believe he was behind the various beard and hair cutting attacks of the past few months.
 The men charged are said to have carried out “a series of assaults against fellow Amish individuals with whom they were having a religiously based dispute,” according to the Justice Department.

 The men who were allegedly attacked are believed to be former members of Mullet’s group who left over various disagreements.
 Mullet wanted to “seek revenge and punish the departing families,” federal documents in the case said.

 “In doing so, the defendants forcibly restrained multiple Amish men and cut off their beards and head hair with scissors and battery-powered clippers, causing bodily injury to these men while also injuring others who attempted to stop the attacks,” the Justice Department said.
 “In the Amish religion, a man’s beard and head hair are sacred.”

 Several of the men have confessed their involvement to local investigators, according to a sworn statement by an FBI agent that was attached to the complaint filed in Cleveland.

-The seven men were arrested as part of a raid on Mullet’s 800-acre compound that went down “without incident” early Wednesday morning, according to Mike Tobin, a spokesman for the U.S. attorney in the Northern District of Ohio.
+The seven men were arrested as part of a raid on Mullet’s 800-acre compound that went down “without incident” last week, officials said.

 A combination of “about 40” officials from various agencies, including the FBI, the U.S. Marshals Service, and the Jefferson County and Holmes County sheriffs, were involved in the raid, Tobin said.